 What you can drink during intermittent fasting always depends on your goals.
 If your primary goal is weight loss, go with the list above.

-If you aim at prolonged fasting for anti-aging and disease prevention, opinions of researchers and experts differ.
+If you aim at prolonged fasting for anti-aging and disease prevention, the opinions of researchers and experts differ.

 Although numerous animal studies suggest that coffee and green tea support autophagy, the truth is that we don’t know for sure.